cloudfoundry/routing-release/docs/golang1.15-remove-x509ignoreCN=0-flag-certificates-now-require-SANs.md

           -----END RSA PRIVATE KEY-----
 ```

-### 2️⃣ When a network load balancer terminates TLS for the gorouter
+### 2️⃣  Network Load Balancers

-If an operator has disabled the gorouter from terminating TLS by setting
+If the foundation leverages a network Load Balancer that includes a certificate
-`router.enable_ssl` to `false`, the operator *must* provide a certificate to the
+to forward TLS traffic to the router, the operator *must* ensure the certificate
-Load Balancer that includes a SAN.
+for the Load Balancer includes a SAN.
 Follow the procedure in [How to check a
-certificate for SANs](#--how-to-check-a-certificate-for-subject-alternative-names-sans) to validate that the
+certificate for SANs](#--how-to-check-a-certificate-for-subject-alternative-names-sans) to
-certificate used contains the appropriate SAN(s).
+validate that the certificate used contains the appropriate SAN(s).

 ## 📝 👩‍🔬 How to check a certificate for Subject Alternative Names (SANs)
 Operators can check if their certificates contain a SAN by running the following